ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ### **What is advisable to do as an agent and what is not?**

 It depends on your goal.
 If you want to make an ostis-system, then the whole functionality of your system should be a collective of agents.
 If you want to use a machine as a database to store and process information in a convenient and simple way, not everything should be agents.
 To improve performance, use agents with static specification or without specification, combine multiple agents into one, optimize sc-memory requests and etc.

+### **What's the purpose of result condition?
+What is it used for?**

+Now, it has no effect on agent finishing.
+But in the future it can be used for verification and debugging of agents' work.